 During this period of dramatic social change, Dansaekhwa artists were committed to redefining modern art and disregarded scholarly mainstream patterns.
 For Ha, this provided him with an opportunity to challenge his art practice, creating works that question spatiality and political culture.
 His choice of materials also reflected this time: in his paintings, Ha began experimenting with wire and burlap, a woven material used in deliveries of grains from the United States Army after the war.
 It was in this time when Ha intentionally isolated himself from Western influences as he was embarking on his style of Dansaekhwa, resulting in the ‘Conjunction’ series.

-Ha Chong Hyun: There was no specific occasion, but I grew up hearing from my peers that I had a talent in handcrafting.
-I was also in an environment where most of my colleagues were good at art.
-So, it was a natural phenomenon for me to delve into this route, and this led me to study at Hongik University.
+Ha Chong-Hyun: There was no specific occasion, but I grew up hearing from my peers that I had a talent in handcrafting.
+I was also in an environment where most of my colleagues were good at drawings and art.
+So, it was a natural phenomenon for me to delve into this route, and this led me to major in art at Hongik University.
 During this time, there was no proper system given nor a clear sense of direction in the art scene.
 This allowed the creative industry to have endless growth and it provided me with an opportunity to venture in various ways.
-I kept on learning, not to satisfy myself, but to mitigate the lack of information about Korean art.
+So, I kept on learning, not to satisfy myself, but to mitigate the lack of information about Korean art.

-P: Your work has gained a worldwide reputation because of its holistic and meditative process, rather than focusing solely on rationality and logic.
+Your work has gained worldwide reputation because of its holistic and meditative process, rather than focusing solely on rationality and logic.

-HCH: When I set my mind on trying something new, I just start to experiment.
+When I set my mind on trying something new, I just start to experiment.
 This is similar to baking or pottery.
-The key is how to choose from what has already existed and to give me the absolute freedom of choice as well.
+The key is how to choose from what has already existed and to give myself absolute freedom of choice as well.

-The story behind working with the loose weave of coarse burlap was during the Korean War, this material was commonly found during that time and it stuck to me as an exciting new material to work with, as well as a representation of the situation of the times.
+The story behind working with the loose weave of coarse burlap was that during that time in my past, this material was commonly found during the Korean War and it struck to me as an exciting new material to work with, as well as a representation of the situation of the times.
 The wire that was used in my early works can be seen as a similar context.